rauba-code/JSCPP-NG/README.md

 ## Purpose of the project

 As far as I know, every public online C++ excuting environment requires backend servers to compile and run the produced executable.
-A portable and lightweight interpreter that can be run in browsers can be a fine substitute for those who do not intend to pay for such services.
+A portable and lightweight interpreter that can be run in browsers can be a fine substitute for those who do not intend to support backend servers.

-We are using this project to create learning courses for Moodle.
+We are using this project to create learning courses for Moodle and FGPE++ framework.
 Code examples run inside a browser.
 Also, we created tasks with tests to be run on client browser and the results to be reported to Moodle using SCORM standard.

 ## Prerequisites

-* NodeJS version >= 0.11
+* NodeJS
 * A modern browser

 ## Main API: `JSCPP.run(code, input, config)`: